Undivided Resources

 Featured image

 Whether you have a couple days or a few weeks before your IEP meeting, it’s time to get organized!
-In our Facebook live event in March, Undivided Education Advocate and Navigator Lisa Carey gave us key information that parents should consider when preparing for IEP meetings.
+In our Facebook Live event, Undivided Education Advocate Lisa Carey gave us key information that parents should consider when preparing for IEP meetings.
 Carey has advocated for hundreds of families during IEPs, including her own kids, and has all the tips and tricks you need!

 Where to start your IEP prep